 The reply from the author, perplexed by this caricature of her view, was "To say of me what McGilvray says is like saying that Darwinian evolution implies that my grandfather is a monkey" (Churchland, p.c.).
-Churchland explicitly argues in the works cited and elsewhere that that neuroscience needs psychology to provide a description of capacities and behaviors, that neurological and psychological theories need to co-evolve, and that no neuroscientist pursues a purely bottom-up strategy.
-It is mysterious how McGilvray could miss these arguments.
+Churchland explicitly argues in the works cited and elsewhere that neuroscience needs psychology to provide a description of capacities and behaviors, that neurological and psychological theories need to co-evolve, and that no neuroscientist pursues a purely bottom-up strategy.
+Mysteriously McGilvray entirely missed these arguments.

-Finally there is a confident dismissal of work by connectionists, based on a letter by Chomsky to McGilvray (already quoted in McGilvray, 2009, p.
+Finally, there is a confident dismissal of work by connectionists, based on a letter by Chomsky to McGilvray (already quoted in McGilvray, 2009, p.
 23):